Onboarding new employees is an essential part of the recruitment process. Skipping this requirement can backfire big time.

 Keeping a company handbook defining the high-level goals of the business is important.
 Revealing the cultural specifics for new team members will help them align in the best way possible.

 Even experienced workers realize the difference when switching to a new department.
-A different hierarchy, reporting mechanisms, expected outcome, tools, to name a few.
+A different hierarchy, reporting mechanisms, expected outcomes, and tools, to name a few.

 Your company code would be the guiding light during the onboarding process.